htcondor/htcondor/docs/admin-manual/checkpoint-server.rst

       Requirements = ((LastCkptServer == TARGET.CkptServer) || (LastCkptServer =?= UNDEFINED))

-This ``Requirements`` expression uses the ``LastCkptServer`` attribute in the job’s ClassAd, which specifies where the job last wrote a checkpoint, and the ``CkptServer`` attribute in the machine ClassAd, which specifies the checkpoint server domain.
+This ``Requirements`` expression uses the ``LastCkptServer`` attribute in the job's ClassAd, which specifies where the job last wrote a checkpoint, and the ``CkptServer`` attribute in the machine ClassAd, which specifies the checkpoint server domain.
 If the job has not yet written a checkpoint, the ``LastCkptServer`` attribute will be